Medically Reviewed

 5 min read · 6 sections

-Making the decision to recover from substance abuse issues is both a personal and rewarding choice.
+Making the decision to recover from addiction is both a personal and rewarding choice.
 Although addiction is considered to be a chronic, relapsing, disease, it is also treatable and can be managed with the proper customized assistance.

 What you will learn: